-- Complete all required general education courses according to The Alabama College System Nursing Education curriculum unless completed prior to admission.
-Any exceptions must be approved by the nursing program director; - Maintain ability to meet essential functions for nursing with or without reasonable accommodations; - 4.
+- 1. Maintain a grade of C or better in all required general education and nursing courses and maintain a 2.0 cumulative GPA: - Complete all required general education courses according to The Alabama College System Nursing Education curriculum unless completed prior to admission.
+Any exceptions must be approved by the nursing program director; - 3.
+Maintain ability to meet essential functions for nursing with or without reasonable accommodations; - 4.
 Successfully complete the program within 48 months from admission to the Nursing program. - Maintain current CPR at the health care provider level; and - 6.
 Complete all nursing courses in the prescribed sequence.
 If a student withdraws or makes a D or an F in a nursing course, the student cannot progress in the nursing course sequence until the course is repeated successfully.
 Course repetition will be based on instructor availability and program resources.